splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-alerts.rst

 - Splunk Infrastructure Monitoring, see :ref:`create-detectors` for more information about configuring detectors for Infrastructure Monitoring.
 - Splunk RUM
 - Splunk Synthetic Monitoring
+    - To create a detector for an API test, see :ref:`api-detector`.
+    - To create a detector for a browser test, see :ref:`detector-browser-test`.
+    - To create a detector for a uptime test, see :ref:`uptime-detector`.

 :strong:`Available ingest endpoints for cloud alerts`